1stWorldMaster/face_condition_detection/README.md

 ## Overview

-This Flutter project implements a face detection pipeline that processes an image stream from a mobile device's camera to detect and analyze faces in real-time.
-The pipeline leverages the `google_ml_kit` package for face detection and a custom TensorFlow Lite (TFLite) model for face detection inference.
-It is designed to handle a continuous stream of images, optimize performance by throttling laggy frames, and display the results on the screen.
+This Flutter project implements a face condition detection pipeline that processes an image stream from a mobile device's camera to detect and analyze faces in real-time, across various lighting environments.
+The pipeline leverages the google_ml_kit package for face detection and a custom TensorFlow Lite (TFLite) model for face condition inference.
+It is designed to handle a continuous stream of images, optimize performance by throttling laggy frames, and display the results on the screen, even in challenging lighting conditions such as overly bright or dim environments.

-This application is suitable for use cases such as real-time face detection on mobile devices, user authentication, or interactive media applications.
+The application detects a person's face and analyzes its condition, identifying states such as tiredness, stress, happiness, or sadness.
+It dynamically adjusts face detection to ensure accuracy and speed in all lighting scenarios.
+Developed in Flutter, it is compatible with both Android and iOS platforms (testing on one is acceptable, with debug info provided if issues arise on the other).
+This app is ideal for use cases like real-time face condition monitoring on mobile devices, user authentication, or interactive media applications requiring robust performance across diverse lighting conditions.
 ## Features

 - Processes a live image stream from the device's camera.